unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/core/security/authorization.md

 When we mentionned LDAP as a permission store, it could be replaced by a static file or by any sort of database.

+You can find the sources of the code shown [here](/learn/archives/examples/authorization/2.2/sources.zip).

 Coarse-grained authorization
 ============================